Registered Retirement Savings Plan (RRSP)

 RRSP Contributions Are Tax Deducted

-You get a deduction from the annual taxable income you earn for every dollar you contribute to your RRSP.
-For example, suppose your taxable income is $60,000 and you contribute a $10,000 into your RRSP.
+You get a deduction from the annual taxable income you earned for every dollar you contribute to your RRSP.
+For example, suppose your taxable income is $60,000, and you contribute a $10,000 to your RRSP.
 Therefore, your taxable income will be reduced to $50,000.
-Since Canada is running on a progressive tax system (the higher your income, the higher your marginal income tax rate), higher income earners would have greater tax savings when contributing into RRSP.
+Since Canada is running on a progressive tax system (the higher your income, the higher your marginal income tax rate), the higher income earners would have more significant tax savings when contributing to RRSP.

-RRSPs are known as the cornerstone of a retirement savings strategy, but there are other instances in which you can access your RRSP prior to retirement.
+RRSPs are known as the cornerstone of a retirement savings strategy, but there are other instances in which you can access your RRSP before retirement.
 First-time home buyers can borrow from their RRSP to a maximum of $25,000.
-Other home buyers may borrow from their RRSP so long as they haven’t owned a house in the last five years.
+Other homebuyers may borrow from their RRSP so long as they haven’t owned a house in the last five years.